 Climb The Marjan Hill

-Marjan, nicknamed “the lungs of Split”, one of the best-known symbols of Split is wooded hill which dominates the centre of Split and waterfront promenade.
-It can be reached from various sides but if you are looking for the best view of Split and surrounding area take the way from the city centre to “Prva Vidilica” .
+Marjan, nicknamed “the lungs of Split”, one of the best-known symbols of the city, is the wooded hill which dominates the centre of Split and its waterfront promenade.
+It can be reached from various sides, but if you are looking for the best view of Split and the surrounding area, take a walk from the city centre to “Prva Vidilica”.

 VIEW FROM MARJAN SPLIT - VIDILICA , SOURCE: commons.wikimedia.com

 Palm-lined waterfront promenade called “Riva” is the iconic place in Split, it’s a place to see and where to be seen.
 It is the stage for all the happenings in Split: New Year's Eve celebration, protests, strikes, concerts.
 Riva is the place where the citizens of Split stroll, meet, interact or take a coffee in one of the many cafes that the Riva is flanked with.

 ONE DAY TRIPS FROM SPLIT

 UNESCO protected, the old town of Trogir is located on an island and connected by bridges with the mainland and the Čiovo island.
 This city–museum is known for the well-preserved buildings of Renaissance, baroque and Romanesque style.
 The best-known sites include the Cathedral of St. Lawrence, Cipiko Palace, Kamerlengo Castle and St. Mark's Tower, the City Gates: Land Gate and The Clock Tower and City Loggia.

 TROGIR, SOURCE: coomins.wikimedia.org